-The focus of e- monitoring is on fishing activities, however if the footage observed is suspected of contravening an Australian or International law, it will be reported to the relevant authority.
+The focus of e- monitoring is on fishing activities, however if the footage observed contains evidence of possible contraventions of any Australian or International law, it will be reported to the relevant authority.

 2 Introduction

 The purpose of this document is to provide an overview of the e-monitoring program.
 This document details the policies and procedures governing the e-monitoring program, it describes the operational components of the e-monitoring program and it informs concession holders, boat masters and crew of their obligations for the use and maintenance of e-monitoring systems.